VERITAS supplies critical piece to neutrino discovery puzzle

 The VERITAS array has confirmed the detection of gamma rays from the vicinity of a supermassive black hole.
 While these detections are relatively common for VERITAS, this black hole is potentially the first known astrophysical source of high-energy cosmic neutrinos, a type of ghostly subatomic particle.

 On September 22, 2017 the IceCube Neutrino Observatory, a cubic-kilometer neutrino telescope located at the South Pole, detected a high-energy neutrino of potential astrophysical origin.
-However, IceCube is not capable of locating a source of neutrinos on the sky.
+However, the observation of a single neutrino by itself is not enough for IceCube to claim the detection of a source.
 For that, scientists needed more information.

 These follow-up observations of the rough IceCube neutrino position suggest that the source of the neutrino is a blazar, which is a supermassive black hole with powerful outflowing jets that can change dramatically in brightness over time.
 This blazar, known as TXS 0506+056, is located at the center of a galaxy about 4 billion light years from Earth.